Consent for Women’s Hormone Optimization Program

 Estrogen Therapy

-Systemic estrogen options include:
+Estrogen options include:

-Transdermal estrogen (patches, gels, sprays) - first line
+Transdermal estrogen (patches, creams) - first line

-Oral estrogen - second line
+Oral estrogen - last line

 Local vaginal estrogen cream only does not absorb systemically and does not need opposing progesterone to protect endometrium.

-Progesterone / Progestogen Therapy
+Progesterone Therapy

 Options include: